 Sonos pioneered the multiroom listening experience with a simple vision: Help music lovers play any song anywhere in their homes.

 But how we live in our homes is ever-changing.
 Sometimes we continuously flow from room to room, crossing paths with partners, family, and housemates.
 At times like these, sound is a shared experience.
 But there are also times when we camp out in separate areas of the house, happy to stay put and have our individual experiences.
 With multiple speakers, the Sonos system adjusts to the unique ways we live in our homes.

 Whether Roam is your first Sonos speaker or your tenth, the Sonos system can adapt to the way you listen in your home and beyond.
 If you want to explore how to expand your system, visit sonos.com for more information on home theater setups, architectural speakers, and more.

 At Sonos, we’ve spent many years perfecting the home audio experience.
-With the release of Move in 2019, we stepped outside the home for the first time.
-With the launch of Roam, we’re excited to open up a new world of listening possibilities.
+With Roam and Move, we’ve stepped outside the home and opened up a new world of listening possibilities.
 We hope that Roam inspires you to get out in the world.
-Bring Roam and take a new path.
-Bring Roam and discover a hidden gem in your city.
-Bring Roam and see the world anew.

 For a more thorough comparison between Roam and Move, read this blog post.

 Need some ideas on where to take Roam?
 Check out this blog post.